mediascape/association/helloworld/README.md

 Once the system has been deployed, you have to set your bit.ly user and password in "deploy/public/Catchers/js/mediascape/Association/association.js" and "deploy/public/Triggers/js/mediascape/Association/association.js" files to could short the URLs in the shorten processes.
+Also you have to set the chromecast application ID and the path to the receiver.html.
 ```
 Please dont execute it inside the git folder.
 Best practice is to download just the the `.sh` file and execute.